mumer271992/CryptoAnalyzer/README.md

 * For styling I have used bootstrap css and wrote custom styling using scss.
 * For state management Redux, because we need to store user page size choice globally to use it in both pages.
 I used redux because it can easily mange state changes with component lifecycle methods we do not have to manually pass size as a prop to each page.
 Each page can get data from redux, and gets update according to state change.

-* Note
+### Note

-I did not save coins list redux store because I thought on both pages we should fetch fresh data from API so that user can analyze latest data.
+I did not save coins list in redux store because I thought on both pages we should fetch fresh data from API so that user can analyze latest data.

 ## Next